atsushieno/aap-core/README.md

 `name` should be unique enough so that this standalone string can identify itself.
 An `xs:NMTOKENS` in XML Schema datatypes is expected (not `xs:NMTOKEN` because we accept `#x20`).

-`uuid` is used by AAP hosts to regard to identify the plugin and expect compatibility e.g. state data and versions, across various environments.
+`plugin-id` is used by AAP hosts to regard to identify the plugin and expect compatibility e.g. state data and versions, across various environments.
 This value is used for calculating JUCE `uid` value.
+Ideally an UUID string, but it's up to the plugin backend.
+For example, LV2 does identifies each plugin via URI.
+Therefore we use `lv2:{URI}` when importing from their metadata.

 `version` can be displayed by hosts.
 Desirably it contains build versions or "debug" when developing and/or debugging the plugin, otherwise hosts cannot generate an useful identifier to distinfuish from the hosts.